Examples of Digital Signage in Hotels

 As travelers get more tech-savvy, hotels need to expand their amenities to include digital offerings that improve the guest experience.
+Let’s explore some examples of digital signage displays and examples in hotels and their lobbies.

 The idea of digital signage in hotels is to give travelers something they can’t get on their own phones or tablets: insider information about the hotel, customized tips on restaurants and attractions, works by local artists, photos of guests at sister properties around the world, etc.

-From simple digital signage displays to interactive displays and video walls that make a strong visual statement, we’ve listed examples of digital signage in hotels, showing how they are using technology to improve the guest experience.
+So, from simple digital signage displays to interactive displays and video walls that make a strong visual statement, we’ve listed examples of digital signage in hotels, showing how they are using technology to improve the guest experience.

 As part of its grand opening festivities, Grand Beach Hotel Surfside unveiled the world’s tallest mosaic architectural video wall.